cheddarmonk/super-duper-hepta-journey/Proposal.md

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Scope:
-This will only be an operational prototype of birthday and gift tracker.
+This will only be an operational prototype of birthday and gift tracker application.
 The application will have a web interface the user can input categories, dates, personal messages, and remarks section.
 The application will interact with a Mongo DB  as the persistent for data retrival and updating.
 Other fuctional interactions of the application will be possible for future development.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>